sidfarkus/aoc2020/README.md

 # Advent of Code 2020

-Solutions for the Advent of Code 2020 problems.
-It is unlikely there will be both complete solutions for all problems and they are likely to stress brevity versus computational complexity (speed).
-I hope to have solutions written in a few different languages but it is unlikely I will do all of the days completely.
+Solutions for the Advent of Code 2020 problems in a variety of languages.

 ## Possible languages

 While I'd like to do different languages per day it seems likely that the exercises will build upon each other and so this plan is only so I can track what languages I'd like to try over the course of the AOC.
+Less interesting languages (C, Java...) will likely drop for more interesting ones in the event that I'd like to reuse code.

 | Day  | Language attempt | Done |
 | ---- | ---------------- | ---- |